-The concern with waiting lists/times has spread to all healthcare units regardless of the region, and as such, healthcare status is subject to improvement by either increasing inputs to produce the service or a better allocation of said inputs.
-In fact, waiting lists are considered one of the major challenges faced by the NHS in Spain and in many other OECD countries.
+The concern with waiting lists/times has spread to all healthcare units regardless of the region, and as such, healthcare status is subject to improvement by either increasing inputs to produce the service or alternatively, a better allocation of said inputs.
+In fact, waiting lists are considered as one of the major challenges faced by the NHS in Spain and in many other OECD countries.
 This problem presents a social cost to patients, hospital managers and politicians.
-Moreover, waiting lists/time may affect health outcomes and result in an unequal access to the health care system.
+Waiting lists/time may affect health outcomes and result in an unequal access to the health care system.
+Moreover, waiting lists also imply a cost (in days of transitory incapacity) which constitutes an important economic and social cost.
 However, from an economic viewpoint, these waiting lists/times do not necessarily need to be zero.
-Namely, given that Spanish healthcare faces uncertainty in terms of demand (Lovell et al., 2009; Rodríguez et al., 2012), if for example a hospital has sufficient capacity to meet patient needs in periods of high demand, this can produce excess capacity in periods of low demand (Worthington, 1987; Propper, 1990; Street and Duckett, 1995 or Iversen and Luras, 2002).
-This in turn translates itself, from the point of view of productivity analysis, into a certain degree of technical inefficiency.
+Namely, given that Spanish healthcare faces uncertainty in terms of demand (Lovell et al., 2009; Rodríguez-Alvarez et al., 2012), if for example a hospital has sufficient capacity to meet patient needs in periods of high demand, this can produce excess capacity in periods of low demand (Worthington, 1987; Propper, 1990;

+Street and Duckett, 1996 or Iversen and Luras, 2002).
 Hence, determining the optimum size of waiting lists requires a comparison of the social marginal cost related to the prolongation of a precarious health status with the marginal cost associated with a reduction in waiting lists/times (see Globerman, 1991; Cullis et al. 2000 or Siciliani et al., 2013 for a review).